-A spokeswoman at San Juan Basin Public Health said there have been three cases of the disease in La Plata County in the past 10 years, but that number is likely low because public health case counts are not the same as a clinical diagnoses.
+A spokeswoman at San Juan Basin Public Health said there have been three cases of the disease in La Plata County in the past 10 years, but that number is likely low because public health case counts are not the same as a clinical diagnosis.

 But every so often, patients with Lyme disease say it’s more commonplace in Colorado than previously thought.
 Since it’s not on doctors’ radar, it’s hurting the chances of detecting the sickness in its early stages.

-Billie Shellist, who was diagnosed with Lyme disease in 2013 and is leader of the Lyme Disease Support Group, told CBS4 (Denver) News in 2016 she suffered from many of the same symptoms Rayburn described.
+Billie Shellist, who was diagnosed with Lyme disease in 2013 and is the leader of the Lyme Disease Support Group, told CBS4 (Denver) News in 2016 she suffered from many of the same symptoms Rayburn described.
 But she, too, went years before a proper diagnosis.

 “People just don’t really understand what Lyme disease is,” Shellist told CBS4.
 “I spent five to six years before (being diagnosed) really sick … going to multiple-type practitioners and no one being able to tell me what’s going on with me.”

-Rayburn’s treatment consists of a lot of IV infusions, antibiotics and other substances to help fight toxins.
+Rayburn’s treatment consists of a lot of IV infusions, antibiotics, and other substances to help fight toxins.
 Rayburn said she feels like she’s made a 50% to 60% recovery, but there’s still a long way to go – about another two months of treatment.

 And costs are creating another major obstacle for the family.
-Rayburn estimates about $250,000 has been spent since January, and it’s going to take another $100,000 to $150,000 to fully recover.
+Rayburn estimates about $250,000 have been spent since January, and it’s going to take another $100,000 to $150,000 to fully recover.
 In the U.S., health insurance covers only 28 days of antibiotic treatment.

 “People all over the country are going bankrupt treating this disease,” Rayburn said.